nashville-software-school/react-hooks/chapters/useState/example/README.md

 Refer to the `/completed/src/App.js` file for a completed example.

-## Bonus Practice
+## Refactor

 If you implemented this with three separate state variables, refactor it to use one that is an object with three properties.
-Or if you did that, then refactor it to use multiple state variables.
-One solution to this is shown in `completed/src/App2.js`
+You'll probably find the [spread operator](https://www.w3schools.com/react/react_es6_spread.asp) useful.
+If you already solved this with an object, then refactor it to use multiple state variables.
+One solution to this is shown in `completed/src/App2.js`.

+Generally, combining state in one object is good for related data that you work with simultaneously, like a form.